thegrandblooms/thegrandblooms/README.md

 ![Header of two citation networks from academic journals](https://github.com/thegrandblooms/thegrandblooms/blob/79438adbb8eca30c52230ad8a2aecf83ff3e77c2/GitHub_Header_2.jpg)

-### Hi there! 👋
+### Hello! 👋
 ---
 My name is **Blake McMeekin** and I'm a Data Scientist and Product Designer.
-I've managed prototyping labs in small businesses for about ten years, doing 3D printing and laser fabrication to develop and test new products.
+I've managed prototyping labs in small businesses for about ten years, setting up 3D printing and prototyping labs to develop and test new products.
 I also worked at a startup analytics agency called Source Medium.
-I also started a company, [Alterity.Design](https://www.alterity.design/), which procedurally generates consumer products like lamps and jewelry.
+I started a company, [Alterity.Design](https://www.alterity.design/), which procedurally generates consumer products like lamps and jewelry.

-I became a Data Scientist after studying complex systems analysis for a few years, listening to lectures by AI researchers like Jürgen Schmidhuber and Demis Hassabis, reading a textbook about the Science of Science, and watching the breakthroughs coming from OpenAi and others.
-It felt good to learn more about Data and machine learning to help ground my interestes in complexity research & explore intersections with physical product design.
-I onboarded into data work through Flatiron's Data Science & machine learning program.

-I am a deeply curious person at heart.
-I love to learn what reality is, how everything fits together, to use that understanding to make the world a better place, and to share that curiosity with others through teaching and learning.
-I work best in curious, highly-motivated environments with teams who believe in what they do and take pride in their work.

 ### What I'm up to: